michael-pacheco/rl-bh-environment/README.md

 <h2>gameplay.py</h2>
 <p>
   Runs the game normally for a real person (you) to play what the agent would play through.
+Good for testing changes to the actual game/environment.
 </p>

 <h2>screenshotter.py</h2>
 <p>
-  Creates and saves screenshots of what images would be sent into the network.
+  Creates and saves screenshots of the images that would be sent into the network.
 </p>

 <h2>Check out these other influential projects!</h2>